-In addition, if the child is enrolled in special education, a separate complaint may be filed with the

-California Department of Education pursuant to 5 CCR 4650.
+In addition, if the child is enrolled in special education, a separate complaint may be filed with the California Department of Education pursuant to 5 CCR $\frac{4650}{2}$ .

-The Superintendent or designee shall provide to all new employees who are mandated reporters a statement that informs them of their status as mandated reporters, their reporting obligations under Penal

-Code 11166, and their confidentiality rights under Penal Code 11167.
+The Superintendent or designee shall provide to all new employees who are mandated reporters a statement that informs them of their status as mandated reporters, their reporting obligations under Penal Code 11166, and their confidentiality rights under Penal Code 11167.
 The district also shall provide these new employees with a copy of Penal Code 11165.7, 11166, and 11167.
 (Penal Code 11165.7, 11166.5)

-Before beginning employment, any person who will be a mandated reporter by virtue of his/her position shall sign a statement indicating that he/she has knowledge of the reporting obligations under Penal Code
+Before beginning employment, any person who will be a mandated reporter by virtue of his/her position shall sign a statement indicating that he/she has knowledge of the reporting obligations under Penal Code 11166 and will comply with those provisions.
+The signed statement shall be retained by the Superintendent or designee.
+(Penal Code 11166.5)

-11166 and will comply with those provisions.
-The signed statement shall be retained by the procedures pursuant to Welfare and Institutions Code 15630-15637.
+Employees who work with dependent adults shall be notified of legal responsibilities and reporting procedures pursuant to Welfare and Institutions Code 15630-15637.